Restless Legs Syndrome (RLS)

 - Antipsychotics (used for bipolar disorder and schizophrenia)

-If a medical condition, such as iron deficiency, diabetes, or nerve damage is triggering your restless legs syndrome, treating the underlying problem may relieve your RLS symptoms.
-But if there is no underlying condition and lifestyle changes don’t bring enough relief, you may need medication to reduce the restlessness in your legs.
+If there is no underlying medical condition causing RLS and lifestyle changes don’t bring enough relief, you may need additional treatment to help you sleep or medication to reduce the restlessness in your legs.

 Medication as treatment for restless legs syndrome (RLS)

-No single medication works for everyone with restless legs syndrome.
+If other, non-pharmacological treatments have not worked, your doctor may prescribe a medication (or combination of medications) for restless legs syndrome.
+However, no single medication works for everyone with RLS.
 In fact, a drug that relieves one person’s restless legs may actually make your symptoms worse.
 In addition, many people with restless legs syndrome find that medications that work initially become less effective over time.

 It’s also important to be aware of potential side effects, such as nausea, headache, and daytime sleepiness.
 If you struggle with compulsive shopping, gambling, or binge eating there is also a risk that medication for RLS could make these problems worse.